dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The allowed values are:

-- `RV` _restricted view_: The associated media is shown in reduced quality.
+- `RV` _restricted view_: Same as `V` but if it is applied to an image, the image is shown blurred.
-- `V` _view_: The user has read access to the data.
+- `V` _view_: The user can view a resource or a value, but can not modify it.
-- `M` _modify_: The user may modify a value, but may not delete it.
-The original value will be preserved using the history mechanism.
+- `M` _modify_: The user can modify a resource or value, but can not delete it.
+The original resource or value will be preserved.
-- `D` _delete_: The user is able to mark a resource as deleted.
+- `D` _delete_: The user can mark a resource or value as deleted.
+The original resource or value will be preserved.
-- `CR` _change right_: The user is able to change the right of a resource or value.
+- `CR` _change right_: The user can change the permission of a resource or value.
+The user is also allowed to permanently delete (erase) a resource.

 The `group` attribute is mandatory.
 It defines the group which the permission is applied to.
-The DSP system groups as well as project specific groups are supported.
+DSP system groups as well as project specific groups are supported.
 A project specific group name has the form `project-shortname:groupname`.
 The available system groups are:

-- UnknownUser
+- UnknownUser (not logged in user)
-- KnownUser
+- KnownUser (logged in user)
-- ProjectMember
+- ProjectMember (user with project membership)
-- Creator
+- Creator (creator of the resource or value)
-- ProjectAdmin
+- ProjectAdmin (user with project admin membership)
-- SystemAdmin
+- SystemAdmin (system administrator)

 There are no sub-elements allowed for the `<allow>` element.